 You may also need a payment gateway to connect your merchant account with your online store.
 There’s no one-size-fits-all instruction for this option.
 Some merchant account providers, like Stax and Payment Depot, come with built-in gateways at no extra cost, while others, like Authorize.net, require you to pay an additional monthly fee or to use a separate gateway.

-The most affordable merchant services for online payments include:
+The most affordable merchant services for online payments include the following:

 - Helcim: Best option for low-cost interchange-plus processing with no monthly fee.
 It also has automated volume discounts that make it competitively priced for established online, in-person, and multichannel payments of all sizes.